Updated July 2025

 12. Perdana Botanical Gardens

-The botanical gardens are the oldest and most popular public recreational park in Kuala Lumpur.
-It was originally built in the 1880s as a recreation park.
-The Kuala Lumpur Botanical Gardens has many flora collections, including a forest tree collection, herb garden, orchids, a hibiscus park, and a few unique plants such as the bottle tree, sausage tree, cannonball tree, and baobab tree.
-In addition, guided walks are provided free of charge on workdays between 0800 and 1000.
+The Perdana Botanical Gardens are the oldest and most popular public recreational park in Kuala Lumpur.
+It was initially built in the 1880s as a recreation park.
+The Kuala Lumpur Botanical Gardens boasts a diverse array of flora collections, including a forest tree collection, an herb garden, an orchid collection, a hibiscus park, and several unique plants such as the bottle tree, sausage tree, cannonball tree, and baobab tree.
+Additionally, guided walks are provided free of charge on weekdays between 8:00 a.m. and 10:00 a.m.

 Cost – Free